emad-elsaid/emad-elsaid.github.io/_posts/2022-03-05-a week with remarkable 2.md

 * I also had other concerns writing in Arabic script.
 I found that writing in Arabic is no different than English with some caveats. the keyboard doesn't have Arabic layout.
 And you can't convert Arabic writing to text.
 * My experience when I opened the system was amazing. they had an onboarding tutorials and screens that was very helpful learning how the interface works. gestures and everything.
 * I loved the writing experience. it felt like writing on paper. similar friction between pen nip and the screen. and there is no noticeable latency.
-* Palm rejection overall is good. but I got some false positives. where I'm trying to open the toolbar while resting my palm on the screen.
+* Palm rejection overall is good. but I got some false positives. were I'm trying to open the toolbar while resting my palm on the screen.
 * When creating a notebook you can choose the page template.
 Remarkable has many template, lined, squared, dotted, day planner, week planner, music sheet, Cornell.
 I loved this part.
 I usually use the small lined page with a margin.
 * to draw a notebook cover I used 3 layers, one for fill, another for stroke and a third for highlight marks. when I merged the highlight to the stroke it worked perfectly. but then when I merged the result to the fill it didn't really work correctly.
 * I was surprised to find that the operating system is Linux. and the kernel version/configuration is on their [GitHub page](https://github.com/reMarkable/linux). and there are discussions in the issues related to how to improve it and other stuff.
 I was very happy to see that.